vtexdocs/help-center-content/docs/announcements/en/social-selling-share-your-instore-cart.md

 author: 1malnhMX0vPThsaJaZMYm2
 slug: social-selling-share-your-instore-cart
 legacySlug: social-selling-share-your-instore-cart
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Physical store sales reps can now sell via WhatsApp or social media using inStore Social Selling.
+announcementSynopsisEN: 'Physical store sales reps can now sell via WhatsApp or social media using inStore Social Selling.'
 ---

 inStore is VTEX's main product for Unified Commerce operations.
 It’s an app that enables your store to provide a true omnichannel experience, seamlessly integrating your online and physical channels, and placing your customers at the business core.